suemnjeri/cd0354-monolith-to-microservices-project/README.md

 • Created an S3 bucket to store the images uploaded and displayed on the app

-• Set up each microservice to run in its own Docker container
+• Configured each microservice to run in its own Docker container

 • Set up Travis CI pipeline to push images to Dockerhub